mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 - External validation (generalizable theory, ground truthing)-- did climate change, and were people harmed as predicted?
 - Do figures show the data we think they do? not sure if adaptive capacity or overall vulnerability score

+- some didn't have coping strategies too (scores cancel each other out)

+- **include paperse in here**

 ## Conclusion